RicardoFASantos/NotNeuralBand/README.md

 1. Use the **Gerber files** in `/hardware`.
 2. Upload to a PCB manufacturer (e.g., JLCPCB, PCBWay, OSH Park).
 3. Provide BOM to source components.
 4. Assemble manually or via pick-and-place.

 ---

+## ⚠️ Design Notes

+- This design uses a **virtual ground electrode** implementation.
+  No physical ground electrode is required for operation, as the ADS1294 reference (RLD) is internally stabilized.
+  This simplifies assembly and makes the device more wearable.

+---